 August 16 - December 16, 2020

 The goal of this initiative is to integrate leadership development as a focused success strategy for female students of color.
 This effort will supplement curricular skills with the development of leadership competencies that enable more self-regulated engagement in college life; more focused development of career aspirations; and greater confidence to pursue competitive, in-demand, high-income generating professional opportunities.
-Each Scholar received a digital BRP badge/certificate upon completion to expand their professional network.
+Each Scholar earned a digital BRP badge/certificate upon completion to expand their professional network.

 BRP: Summer Learning Week (SLW)